-Four days left on early bird savings for TC Sessions: Mobility 2020 – TechCrunch
+Four days left on early-bird savings for TC Sessions: Mobility 2020 – TechCrunch

 Want to save $100 on your pass to TC Sessions: Mobility 2020?
 Silly question, right?
 Of course, you do.
 Here’s the thing.
 You have just four days left to buy in at the lowest price.
-Knock this easy task off your to-do list and buy your pass before the early-bird savings disappears on September 4 at 11:59 p.m.
+Knock this easy task off your to-do list and buy your pass before the early-bird savings disappear on September 4 at 11:59 p.m.
 (PDT).
 Now congratulate yourself on being both a savvy startupper and a savvy shopper.

-The expanded all-virtual Session runs October 6-7 and, obviously, it will look and feel very different from last year’s live event.
+The expanded all-virtual session runs October 6-7 and, obviously, it will look and feel very different from last year’s live event.
 But the content, the experts, the connections and the opportunities remain as real and plentiful as ever.

 Engage with experts during interactive breakout sessions, hear top mobility founders, investors, movers and shakers in both one-on-one interviews and moderated panel discussions.
 Cast your eyes upon the event agenda to see just some of the speakers and the topics they’ll tackle — we’ll add more in the coming weeks.

-One big advantage to this all-virtual Session is global reach.
+One big advantage to this all-virtual session is global reach.
 Whether you’re in Europe, Africa, Australia, South America or another region in the U.S., you can learn about the latest trends, meet and connect with attendees, expand your network and discover new opportunities — without stepping foot in Silicon Valley.

 “TC Sessions: Mobility exceeded my expectations in terms of useful content.
 Every panel discussion I attended, every interaction I had was relevant to my work or to my daily life, because we don’t stop living at 5 p.m.” — Jens Lehmann, technical lead and product manager, SAP.